ibm-cloud-docs/dns/dns-faq.md

 {:#are-slaves-removed-after-days-master-is-unavailable}
 {: faq}

-We stop attempting to transfer a domain if its master is down or misconfigured for a prolonged period.
+IBM stops attempting to transfer a domain if its master is down or misconfigured for a prolonged period.
 You can view errors in the IBM Cloud console and force a manual transfer.

 ## Is 1 minute the lowest transfer frequency for secondary DNS zones?
 {:#is-1minute-lowest-transfer-frequency}